esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/2023/_index.en.md

 - **Fantastic**: Everything for Fantasy en fiction.
 - **[Faefire Miniatures](https://www.instagram.com/faefireminiatures/)**: A variety of handmade unique minis inspired by various fantasy TTRPGs.
 Open for your ideas!
 - **[Fairyland](https://www.fantasyshop-fairyland.nl)**: LARP- and medieval clothing, games with fantasy and historic themes.
+- **Fey's craft shop**: Unique and striking jewelry, from mushroom-hangers to fantasy products like fairy jars and DnD dice bags.
 - **[Goudsmederij Scholten](https://www.goudsmederijscholten.nl/)**: Unique custom and handmade metal and stone jewelry.
 Commissions possible.
 - **Het Schrijverscollectief**: Fantasy books, original D&D adventures, and magical creations!
 The authors are behind the stand themselves to sign your latest reading-treasure.
 - **[Imkerij De Walhut](https://www.imkerijdewalhut.nl/)**: Tasteful honey and related products.
+- **Imp Prints Art**: Artwork inspired by magic, nature and fantasy.
+Original art made with acrylic paint, watercolour, ink, fabric and more.
+Themed around populair TTRPG games, high fantasy literature, film, video games and folklore.
 - **[iScoop Ice Cream](https://iscoop.nl/)**: Delicious ice cream from a magical ice cream van.
 - **[Kapitein Kleerhaak](https://www.facebook.com/kapiteinkleerhaak)**: Leatherworked items and costumes for Larp and fantasy events, dice bags, and accessories.
+- **[Kawaii Milky Bear](https://kawaiimilkybear.sumupstore.com/)**: Jewelry in different styles: Japanese kawaii, lolita, pastel goth, or fantasy.
+Digital drawings for buttons, posters, and more.
 - **[Larpcenter.nl](https://www.larpcenter.nl/)**: Larp weapons and accessories.
 - **[Mamorumori + Noekcleardice](https://www.mamorumori.com)**: Plush forest creatures.
+- **[Missy Marigold](https://www.etsy.com/nl/shop/MissyMarigold)**: A variety of handmade products to make your outfit unique!
 - **Morgana Fashion**: Fantasy accessories and costume props.
 - **[Narquelics](https://www.narquelics.com/)**: A variety of handmade jewelry of high quality.
 - **[Natasja van Gestel](https://www.etsy.com/shop/natasjavangestel/)**: A local fantasy artist that sells prints of her work as well as keychains and D&D adventures.
 - **[OOAK dolls by Mariska](https://www.instagram.com/mariskatempelaar/)**: Completely handmade fantasy-dolls made from fimo/cosclay.
 - **[Red Dragon Jewellery](https://www.facebook.com/Red-Dragon-Jewellery-124341941565249/)**: Goldsmith who makes metal pendants and other jewellery.
+- **The Beastly Brush**: Painted miniatures of good quality for an affordable price.
+Commissions are possible.
 - **[The Blue Pangolin](https://thebluepangolin.com/)**: Nice artprints, cards, hand-painted items, and LARP/fantasy commissions.
 - **[The Fantasy Bug](https://www.thefantasybug.nl)**: A creative mix of nature, fairytales, and recycling: magical wands from wood, dream catchers, POURP-pouches, and crocheted items like mushrooms or acorns.
+- **[The Fantasy Smith](https://fantasysmith.nl/)**: Strong and customizable costume pieces and awesome moving parts.
 - **[The Dreamy Cauldron](https://www.instagram.com/thedreamycauldron.shop/)**: Potion-bottle pendants and other jewelry.
+- **The Wolf and Rabbit**: Special objects for your own weird collection!
+Items for all your journeys and trinkets from the far realms of dwarves and elves.
 - **[Vonkenstaal](https://www.etsy.com/nl/shop/Vonkenstaal)**: Handmade knives, axes, and tools.
 - **[Willowmaidens Garden](https://www.etsy.com/shop/WillowmaidensGarden)**: Handmade magical accessories and homedecor.